25+ Important Places to Visit and Learn About Black History in North Carolina

 Where Can We Learn More Black History in North Carolina?

-As much as we love books and articles about these places, you’re not going to learn as much about Black history in North Carolina as you could from a visit.
+As much as we love books and articles about these places, you’re not going to learn as much about North Carolina Black history facts as you can from a visit to one of these awesome places!

-Also, please let us out if we left out any vital spots for Black history in North Carolina!
+Also, please let us know if we left out any vital spots for Black history in North Carolina!
 We’re always happy to hear about that.